dear expectant mother

 Our Home & Pets

-We live in a two-bedroom apartment in a residential neighborhood in Illinois with our sweet nine-year-old rescue dog, Toby.
-There is enough room for him to run around and for us to sit and enjoy the outdoors on our patio.
-There is also a park across the street and another two parks within decent walking distance.
-Across the street is an elementary school with a playground, and there are two other schools nearby.
-There are many things to do in our community: large parks, a zoo, sports, museums, and even a body of water close by to enjoy.
-There are also many community events to enjoy throughout the year that are fun for all ages.
+We live in a three-bedroom apartment in a residential neighborhood in Illinois with our sweet ten-year-old puppy, Toby.
+We have a little backyard where there is enough room for him to run around and for us to sit and enjoy the outdoors.
+There is a playground a few blocks away.
+There are many things to do in our community, such as events, large parks, a zoo, sports, museums, and even a body of water close by to enjoy throughout the year.

 Our Extended Family

 Grant is an only child, while Shannon has one sister who is married and has a three-year-old son.
 We spend a lot of time with our nephew when we go back to Arizona and connect with them via phone and video chat as much as possible, along with our parents.

 Travel plays a big part in both of our families and is something we hope to bring forward when our family expands.
 We try to go back to Arizona at least once a year, preferably around Christmas/Thanksgiving, and have our parents visit us at least once a year as well.
 Outside of going back to Arizona, we also make a point to explore other states and other countries as much as we can.